zero.metrics¶

 metrics = metric_fn.calculate_iter(map(predict_batch, val_loader))

-In order to create your own metric, inherit from Metric
+In order to create your own metric, inherit from Metric and implement its interface

-’s docs for examples).
+(see Metric’s docs for examples).
 The API throughout the module intentionally follows

 that of ignite.metrics, hence, Ignite

-metrics are supported almost everywhere where Metric
+metrics are supported almost everywhere where Metric is supported.
+For giving Ignite

-metrics full functionality of Metric
+metrics full functionality of Metric, use IgniteMetric.

 Warning